conda-incubator/conda-pypi/docs/features.md

 ## The `conda pypi` subcommand

-This subcommand provides a safer way to install PyPI packages in conda environments by converting them to conda format when possible.
+This subcommand provides a safer way to install PyPI packages in conda environments by converting them to `.conda` format when possible.
 It offers two main subcommands that handle different aspects of PyPI integration.

 ### `conda pypi install`